 It wouldn't be a fairytale theme party without princes, princesses and magical creatures walking about.
 Therefore, encourage your guests to come dressed in costume.
 Be prepared, however, with tiaras and crowns at the door just in case they forget.
 Here are reminders of some of our favorite fairytales, in case your guests are looking for ideas.

-Red Riding Hood - Offer this as a suggestion and I bet you'll find several little reds and wolves turning up at your door, baskets in hand.
+- Red riding hood is a good suggestion and I bet you'll find several little reds and wolves turning up at your door, baskets in hand.

 Setting the Stage

-Boiled Edamame will make a great themed finger food for your fairytale party.
+- Boiled edamame will make great themed finger food for your fairytale party.
 Just fill bowls with the edamame and label them "Jack's Beans".

-A plate filled with tea sandwiches serve to reinforce Alice's Adventures in Wonderland theme.
+- A plate filled with tea sandwiches will reinforce Alice's Adventures in Wonderland theme.

 - Line baskets with pretty dishtowels and fill them with muffins like Red Riding Hood might bring to granny's house.

 - Caribbean chicken and corn casserole: In honor of Jack's stolen hen, serve this tasty chicken and corn casserole.

 - Barbecued pulled pork with potatoes: Don't forget the three little pigs when you plan your fairytale party.
 Not only is this basic recipe delicious, but there are several tasty variations from which to choose.

 - Old-fashioned apple pie: Please all of the evil witches at your party by serving what's probably one of their favorite desserts and calling it Witch's pie.